 During ketosis, the body receives less glucose from the food you consume, so it starts burning the stored fat to produce energy.
 As a result, the ketogenic diet allows you to lose weight while maintaining a high level of energy and consuming a relatively wide variety of foods.

 Artisanal cured meats both have high fat content and protein.
 Products like dry-cured bacon, dry-cured Italian hams like Prosciutto, Lonza, Braesola, and Coppa are ideal for starting and maintaining a ketogenic diet due to having more protein and fat.

 Why the fat in cured meats is good for you

+So, how many carbs are in cured meats?
 Contrary to deli cured meat, artisanal cured meat contains a drastically low amount of carbs, which cannot inflict on your keto-friendly meal plan.

 The fat in your artisanal cured salami or cured sausage provides you with a substantial supply of energy that your body can use instantly.
 Those big, white chunks of fat are a rich source of B vitamins, particularly vitamins B1 and B12.
 They also deliver a healthy dose of essential minerals, including Sodium, Selenium, and Zinc.
 So are cured meats like pork salami healthy?

 If you are looking for some keto-friendly snacks, you shouldn’t look any further than artisanal cured meats.
 They offer all the benefits of healthy, slow-aged meat preparation with none of the risks that industrially-produced processed meats carry.
 Be sure to check the nutrition facts and nutritional value of your cured meats, like saturated fat, total fat, and protein content.